Head of Clinical Negligence

 Our Medical Negligence Solicitors can help you get the compensation you’re entitled to for nerve damage injuries caused by clinical or medical negligence.

 We offer clear, jargon-free legal advice, and we may be able to deal with your case on a No Win, No Fee basis.
 Ask if we may be able to visit you at home.

-Our expertise in medical negligence cases means we’ll consider all your needs as we work to get you the rehabilitation support and compensation you deserve.
+Our expertise in nerve damage injury claims means we’ll consider all your needs as we work to get you the rehabilitation support and compensation you deserve.

 From recovering the financial losses you’ve incurred such as past and future lost earnings, to meeting your care and support needs, no stone will be left unturned.

 Nerve damage can result from many common medical operations, such as hip, knee and back surgery, and the impact can be devastating.